opensearch-project/documentation-website/_dashboards/discover/defining-analyzing-searches.md

 # Defining and analyzing searches

-Discovering and exploring data in OpenSearch Dashboards is a powerful way to gain insights from your data.
-The Discover application within OpenSearch Dashboards provides a flexible interface for defining and analyzing searches across your data.
+The **Discover** application in OpenSearch Dashboards offers a flexible interface for defining and analyzing searches across your data, enabling powerful insights and visualizations.

 ## Defining a search